davidfstr/Crystal-Web-Archiver/README.md

     * A `$PYTHONSTARTUP` file can be defined that is run automatically at the beginning of a shell session.

+* Error handling improvements
+    * When attempting to download a previously-downloaded revision that is missing a body file on disk, delete & redownload the old revision.

 * Testing improvements
     * An entire test module can now be run with `--test`, in addition to individual test functions.